 Parlour Projects is honoured to present an exhibition of recent paintings by Matt Arbuckle, on view from October 3 to 30, 2020.
-Featuring ten acrylic and oil stick paintings, each measuring 620 x 825mm, the exhibition features recent works by Arbuckle that continue his investigation into scale, format, composition, colour, mark-making and support within the realm of abstraction.
+Featuring ten acrylic and oil stick paintings, each measuring 620 x 825mm, the exhibition includes recent works by Arbuckle that continue his investigation into scale, format, composition, colour, mark-making and support within the realm of abstraction.

-Matt Arbuckle lives and works in Melbourne, Australia.
+Matt Arbuckle (b.
+1987, Auckland) lives and works in Melbourne, Australia.
 He graduated from Unitec Institute of Technology, Auckland, with a Bachelor of Fine Arts in 2009.
 His work is held in the Chartwell Collection, Auckland Art Gallery Toi o Tamaki and James Wallace Arts Trust.
 In 2017 he was the recipient of the James Wallace Art fellowship to Vermont Studio Centre, USA.